Echo2f13/ResumEase/README.md

 # ResumEase
-A reume screening app develoepd using Python
+A resume screening app developed using Python